-Apple’s latest shift from Qualcomm to Intel suggests a significant rise in Intel’s profit, which previously had minority modem share in Apple’s iPhone 7 series, iPhone 8 series, and iPhone X smartphones, and no share in Apple’s iPhone 6s series.
-Furthermore, it has been suggested that Apple may discontinue iPhone 6s models, making iPhone 7 series and iPhone 8 series the lower-cost options; which means Intel can expect to gain some shares in Apple’s lower end lineup.
+Apple’s latest shift from Qualcomm to Intel suggests a significant rise in Intel’s profit, which previously had a minority modem share in Apple’s iPhone 7 series, iPhone 8 series, and iPhone X smartphones, and no share in Apple’s iPhone 6s series.
+Furthermore, it has been suggested that Apple may discontinue the iPhone 6s models, making iPhone 7 series and iPhone 8 series the lower-cost options, which means Intel can expect to gain some shares in Apple’s lower-end lineup.

 It’s too early to tell if Intel will be able to maintain its position of exclusivity in the future, as Apple typically prefers to diversify its supply chain.
 He adds that Apple may give orders to Qualcomm again in exchange for concessions in the ongoing lawsuit between the two companies. – Kuo’s note

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free